Ruschwartz/gdsfactory/docs/workflow.md

 ## 2. File-watcher flow

-For building large components can use a file-watcher and see your updates in KLayout every time you save.
+For building large components you can use a file-watcher and see your updates in KLayout every time you save.

 1. You execute the file watcher run this command on your terminal `gf watch --path /home/jmatres/my_chips` for watching `my_chips` folder or run it in the current working directory `gf watch --path .`
 2. The file-watcher re-runs any python file `.py` or YAML `.pic.yml`.
 For testing it you can go to `gdsfactory/samples/demo/circuits`, modify any of the files and take a look how klayout updates every time you save a file.